 Why HRAs are great: Employees pay for health expenses, you reimburse them, tax-free.

 - The qualified small employer HRA (QSEHRA) requires your business to be small, with less than 50 Full Time Equivalent employees, and you can't offer a group plan at the same time.
-If you meet those qualifications, you can use an HRA administration tool (like ours!) to create your QSEHRA, decide how much you’ll reimburse each month (up to the contribution limits), let your employees choose the plan that works best for them, and reimburse them when they submit receipts!
+If you meet those qualifications, you can use an HRA administration tool (like ours!) to create your QSEHRA, decide how much you’ll reimburse each month (up to the 2023 QSEHRA contribution limits), let your employees choose the plan that works best for them, and reimburse them when they submit receipts!
+Learn more about our QSEHRA administrator platform.

-- The individual coverage HRA (ICHRA) is almost like a “super-charged” version of the QSEHRA.
+- The individual coverage HRA (ICHRA, or ICHRA plan) is almost like a “super-charged” version of the QSEHRA.
 Instead of being capped at 50 employees, employers of any size can set up an ICHRA for their teams.
 There are also no contribution limits with this HRA.
 Another key differentiator from HRAs in the past?
 ICHRA allows business owners to customize their reimbursements across different classes of employees.
-While everyone must be treated fairly within a certain class, reimbursement rates can vary between full time, part time, seasonal, remote, etc.
+While everyone must be treated fairly within a certain class, reimbursement rates can vary between full time, part time, seasonal, remote, etc. See if ICHRA is right for your business with ICHRA pros and cons, or learn more about our ICHRA administrator platform.

 - Reimburse Insurance Premiums Only: Employers can limit reimbursements to only go towards eligible premium expenses.
 Typically, this refers to individual health insurance premiums but could also include eligible dental premiums, vision premiums, etc. as long as the employee has Minimum Essential Coverage (MEC) for QSEHRA or a qualified health plan for ICHRA.